billingross/loopy/README.md

 # mina
-I want a model that will make predictions.
+I want a slick model that will make predictions.